EmolOrbit/Classic-Windows-BackDoor/README.md

- 📌: #Classic Windows BackDoor Is A BackDoor That Uses NetCat.After The BackDoor.txt Runs On Victim Computer It Creates A Diractory On %TEMP% In System To Store
+# Classic Windows BackDoor Is A BackDoor That Uses NetCat.After The BackDoor.txt Runs On Victim Computer It Creates A Diractory On %TEMP% In System To Store
  NetCat Files And Gives Access To The Victims Computer.